brandonyuong/tic_tac_toe_ai/README.md

 Byte records the game state of each turn and adjusts the recorded P-value of each game state at the end of a game based on the outcome.
 Byte is able to learn from players and other computer AI.
-For it to become unbeatable, it must be "trained" with a large number of games to develop its neural network (i.e. database of game states and P-values).
+For it to become unbeatable, it must be "trained" with a large number of games to build up its "memory" (i.e. Q table, or database of game states and P-values).

 #### How It Is Efficient